 We analyze which outfits match Arthur Morgan's personality in Red Dead Redemption 2.
 While Dutch flaunts flashy suits and accessories, Arthur is a practical man who prioritizes comfort and durability.
 The community is divided between those who dress him in ornate vests and those who prefer the dirty, simple clothes of a real outlaw.
-The key is understanding that Arthur isn't trying to impress, but to survive.
+The key is understanding that Arthur doesn't seek to impress, but to survive.

 How fabric physics affects gameplay ๐งต

-RDR2's engine calculates the wear and dirt of each garment based on weather and actions.
+RDR2's engine calculates the wear and dirt on each garment based on weather and actions.
 A thick coat reduces heat resistance but protects against cold.
 Canvas pants get dirtier faster when riding through mud.
 Wearing an elegant top hat is not only impractical for a shootout, but the game penalizes it with a clumsy falling animation when hit by a bullet.
 Clothing choice affects temperature and enemy detection.

-The top hat dilemma in the mud ๐ฉ
+The top hat in the mud dilemma ๐ฉ